yydsok/OPARL/README.md

-# Addressing Function Approximation Error in Actor-Critic Methods
+# Addressing Function Approximation Error in Optimistic and Pessimistic Actor in RL Methods

 PyTorch implementation of Twin Delayed Deep Deterministic Policy Gradients (TD3).
 If you use our code or data please cite the [paper](https://arxiv.org/abs/1802.09477).